Palm Jumeirah Property Translation in Dubai

 Properties purchased before completion are registered through the Oqood system.
 This interim registration protects the buyer’s interest during construction, with the full title deed issued upon completion.
 Oqood documents contain similar information to title deeds but reflect the incomplete status of the property.

 Investors may need Oqood translations when seeking financing during the construction period, when selling their interest before completion, or when demonstrating asset ownership for Golden Visa or residency purposes.
-The translation must accurately reflect the registration status and any payment schedules or milestone dates.

 Powers of Attorney

 Powers of Attorney are essential for remote property management.
-General POAs grant broad authority for various transactions, while Special POAs limit authority to specific actions—a single sale, a particular handover, or defined property management activities.
+General POAs grant broad authority for various transactions, while Special POAs limit authority to specific actions — a single sale, a particular handover, or defined property management activities.

-For POA translation services, we handle both directions: foreign-language POAs translated into Arabic for UAE use, and Arabic POAs translated into other languages for international communication or proceedings.
+POAs created outside the UAE typically need translation and attestation before use here.
+The translation must precisely convey the scope of authority granted.
+For POA translation services, we handle both directions: foreign-language POAs translated into Arabic for UAE use, and Arabic POAs translated into other languages for international communication.

 Sale and Purchase Agreements

 SPAs govern the relationship between buyer and seller, whether the seller is a developer or an individual.
 These contracts typically run to many pages, covering payment terms, completion dates, default provisions, and numerous other matters.
-Translation of SPAs requires maintaining the legal effect of each clause while rendering it clearly in the target language.
+For related agreements, see our contract translation services.

 NOCs and Developer Correspondence